 The Harvard Business Review tells us that nearly 85 percent of a company’s performance is dependent upon external factors.
 Yet with millions of data sets available, many companies don’t know where to look to determine which external drivers are affecting business performance.

-As a new year begins and global organizations look back to 2015 on how they fared, we’ve outlined the top 10 external factors that can impact forecast accuracy.
 Though each individual business, industry and region is affected differently by different factors, these are some of the most common we see among our customers.

 1. Consumer Sentiment

 As the state of the U.S. economy fluctuates, consumer sentiment indicates how confident people feel in purchasing houses, cars, electronics, travel and other goods and services.
 Our prediction of this year’s Black Friday and Cyber Monday shopping is a great example of how strong consumer sentiment is an indicator of a positive uptick in retail sales.

 By tracking the rise and fall of the amount of money consumers have remaining after paying bills, retailers, manufacturers and service providers are able to determine how much consumers have to spend.
 Combined with consumer sentiment, companies can better anticipate whether consumers have money, and whether or not they are willing to spend it.

 Housing starts and sales of existing homes are strong indicators of demand for building materials, home goods and even automobiles.
 Additionally, the health of the real estate market is a powerful link to the overall health of manufacturing, employment and consumer spending.

 Changes in oil and gas prices have a heavy impact on industries worldwide, including tourism and travel, manufacturing and e-commerce.
 From a consumer’s willingness to drive to a store to the cost to ship goods, oil and gas prices play a role in both hard costs and consumer behavior.